Snazzy72/SOTFModMenu/README.md

 * SpeedRun
 * ESP

-At the time of writing the README, the only implement feature is `Item Spawner` - Add any item to inventory, with custom amount
+At the time of writing the README, the only implemented feature is `Item Spawner` - Add any item to inventory, with custom amount

 ## Installation: